 Although the Company is in the permitting stage on two of its projects, Dewey-Burdock and Centennial, it is currently focusing its efforts on obtaining the necessary permits and licenses for its Dewey-Burdock Project, as discussed in the "Resource Property Interests" section above.
-In order to meet its on-going obligations, the Company successfully completed a private placement transaction during November 2012 and February 2013, the terms of both transactions are discussed below in the Share Capital section.
+In order to meet its on-going obligations, the Company successfully completed private placement transactions during February 2013 and July 2013 and the sale of interest in the Centennial Project in July 2013.
+The February 2013 private placement is discussed below in the Share Capital section.
+The terms of the July 2013 private placement and the sale of interest in the Centennial Project are discussed above.